soedinglab/MMseqs2/README.md

 ## Easy workflows
-We provide easy workflows to search and cluster.
-The `easy-search` searches a fasta/fastq input against a targetDB.
+We provide `easy` workflows to search and cluster.
+The `easy-search` searches directly with a FASTA/FASTQ file against a either another FASTA/FASTQ file or an already existing MMseqs2 target database.

         mmseqs createdb examples/DB.fasta targetDB
         mmseqs easy-search examples/QUERY.fasta targetDB alnRes tmp

-MMseqs2 has two ways of clustering `easy-cluster` and `easy-linclust`.
+For clustering, MMseqs2 `easy-cluster` and `easy-linclust` are available.

-`easy-cluster` in default clusters an fasta/fastq input using an cascaded clustering algorithm.
+`easy-cluster` by default clusters the entries of a FASTA/FASTQ file using a cascaded clustering algorithm.

         mmseqs easy-cluster examples/DB.fasta clusterRes tmp

-`easy-linclust` clusters an fasta/fastq input.
-The runtime scales linear with input size.
-Recommended for huge data.
+`easy-linclust` clusters the entries of a FASTA/FASTQ file.
+The runtime scales linearly with input size.
+This mode is recommended for huge datasets.

         mmseqs easy-linclust examples/DB.fasta clusterRes tmp

-The previous easy workflows are a shorthand to deal directly with FASTA files as input and output.
+These `easy` workflows are a shorthand to deal directly with FASTA/FASTQ files as input and output.
 MMseqs2 provides many modules to transform, filter, execute external programs and search.
-However, these modules do not use the FASTA format internally.
-So we recommend to use the internal modules instead of the easy workflows.
+However, these modules use the MMseqs2 database formats, instead of the FASTA/FASTQ format.
+For optimal efficiency, we recommend to use MMseqs2 workflows and modules directly.

 ## How to search
 You can use the query database "QUERY.fasta" and target database "DB.fasta" in the examples folder to test the search workflow.
 First, you need to convert the FASTA files into the MMseqs2 database format.